Skip to content

 Please note: We usually make further checks before we delete anyone from the register.
 It is a criminal offence to supply false information.

-Viewing the register
+View the current register

 The current register is only available for public inspection during office hours at County Hall in Truro.
+A viewing will be for a maximum of 30 minutes.

-Inspection of the register will be supervised by our Electoral Services staff.
+Viewing of the register will be supervised by our Electoral Services staff.
 You can only make hand written notes from the register.

 To make an appointment to view the register, please: